Capital South: Overview

 On 26 February 2019, Global confirmed the two Capital stations would be merged, following Ofcom's decision to relax local content obligations from commercial radio.

 As of April 2019, regional output consists of a three-hour Drivetime show from Fareham on weekdays, alongside localised news bulletins, traffic updates and advertising for the two areas.

 Programming

-All networked programming originates from Global's London headquarters, including Capital Breakfast with Roman Kemp.

-Regional programming is produced and broadcast from Global's Fareham studios from 4-7pm on weekdays, presented by Emma-Jo-Real-Davies and Dave Goodings.
+All programming is broadcast and produced from Global's London headquarters.

-News

-Global's Fareham newsroom broadcasts localised news updates hourly from 6am-7pm on weekdays and 6am-12pm at weekends with headlines on the half-hour during Capital Breakfast on weekdays.
-Separate bulletins are produced for Hampshire and Sussex.
-The Fareham newsroom also produces bulletins for Heart South.
+Global's newsroom broadcasts hourly localised news updates from 6am-6pm on weekdays and 8am-12pm at weekends.